Tehuipango

-Tehuipango is a municipality located in the montane central zone in the State of Veracruz, about 110 km from state capital Xalapa.
+Tehuipango is a municipality located in the montane central zone in the Mexican state of Veracruz, about 110 km from the state capital Xalapa.
 It has a surface of 111.04 km2.
 It is located at 18°31′N 97°03′W. Santiago Tehuipango, it was a people belonging to Zongolica's federation, during the 16th century, later it tried to form its own town hall; in 1831 a municipality was consisting already of basics schools and parish of masonry.
 It was bordering on Mixtla, Eloxitlan, Alcomunga, Astacinga and Texhuacán.